AdobeDocs/federated-audience-composition.en/help/customer/schemas.md

 * Give it a friendly name and description to simplify the comprehension for the user
 * Decide the visibility of each field, according to their real use
 * Select its primary key, in order to link schemas between them, as needed in the [data model](../data-management/gs-models.md#data-model-start)

+>[!IMPORTANT]
+>
+>It is recommended to use distinct federated database schemas for each sandbox.

 ## Create a schema {#schema-create}